-- 3.4.1.5 Peaked or sloped roof forms are encouraged for ground-oriented housing developments.
-Where flat roofs are proposed, horizontal overhangs should be provided in varying depths to add visual interest and express individual units. - 3.4.1.6 Building design that respects and celebrates the heritage of the neighbourhood is encouraged, including the preservation and rehabilitation of character homes and heritage features. - 3.4.1.7 In developments with more than one building consider ways to distinguish the buildings in materiality or colour for wayfinding. - 3.4.1.8 The overall choice of materials and colour should create a cohesive visual composition suitable for a residential neighbourhood and create a unique sense of place.
+- 3.4.1.4 The overall choice of materials and colour should create a cohesive visual composition suitable for a residential neighbourhood and create a unique sense of place. - 3.4.1.5 Peaked or sloped roof forms are encouraged for ground-oriented housing developments.
+Where flat roofs are proposed, horizontal overhangs should be provided in varying depths to add visual interest and express individual units. - 3.4.1.6 Building design that respects and celebrates the heritage of the neighbourhood is encouraged.
+Blank or flat façades that are in direct contrast to detailed heritage architecture are discouraged. - 3.4.1.7 When choosing the siting and height of a building consider the impact to existing public view corridors.

 - 3.4.2.1 Provide direct connections from the street and sidewalk to ground floor units and primary building entrances.
-Gated community designs are not supported. - 3.4.2.2 Primary building and dwelling unit entrances should be visible from the public street and defined by architectural features such as a roof, canopy, columns, or trellis. - 3.4.2.3 Provide a transition from the sidewalk to dwelling unit and building entrances using design elements such as porches, raised entries, bay windows, roof extensions, patios, low decorative fences, gates, and landscaping. - 3.4.2.4 Dwelling unit and building entrances should have lighting to illuminate addresses and create a welcoming entry.
+Gated community designs are not supported. - 3.4.2.2 Primary building and dwelling unit entrances should be visible from the public street and defined by architectural features such as a roof, canopy, columns, or trellis.

+- 3.4.2.3 Provide a transition from the sidewalk to dwelling unit and building entrances using design elements such as porches, raised entries, bay windows, roof extensions, patios, low decorative fences, gates, and landscaping. - 3.4.2.4 Dwelling unit and building entrances should have lighting to illuminate addresses and create a welcoming entry.